uc-cdis/gen3-user-doc/docs/user-guide/data-analysis.md

 # Running a Jupyter server on a virtual machine (VM)
 * * *

-The bioinformatics team at the Center for Data Intensive Science (CDIS) at University of Chicago has put together a starting python library and a sample analysis notebook to help jumpstart commons analyses.
+The bioinformatics team at the Center for Data Intensive Science (CDIS) at University of Chicago has put together a basic python library and a sample analysis notebook to help jumpstart commons analyses.
 Both can be found in your VM in the analysis folder.
 They can also be found at: [https://github.com/occ-data/gen3-functions](https://github.com/occ-data/gen3-functions).
 The Gen3 community is encouraged to add to the functions library or improve the notebook.

 > NOTE:   As the Gen3 community updates repositories, you can keep them up to date using `git pull origin master` in the `functions` folder.
 It has already been initialized to sync with this repository.